shmiko/shmiko.github.io/_posts/2016-05-02-software-development-methodologies.md

 12. Regularly, the team reflects on how to become more effective, and adjusts accordingly

 Agile Manifesto Values:
 1. Individuals and interactions over processes and tools
 2. Working software over comprehensive documentation
-3. Customer colaboration over contract negotiation.
+3. Customer colaboration over contract negotiation
 4. Responding to change over folowing a plan

 Sourced from [Principles behind the Agile Manifesto](http://www.agilemanifesto.org/principles.html)
 [Top](#top)
 <a id="Scrum"></a>

 ---